portworx/px-dev/README.md

 As you develop and deploy your apps in containers, use PX-Lite for elastic storage capacity, managed performance, and high availability.

 ## Installation and Tutorials
 This guide walks through setting up PX-Lite.
-For the sake of illustration, our example uses Ubuntu on AWS, AWS Elastic Block Storage for storage devices, and a hosted etcd service from Compose.IO.
+For the sake of illustration, our example uses AWS EC2 for servers in the cluster, AWS Elastic Block Storage for storage devices, and Compose.IO for a hosted etcd service.
 As long as your configuration meets the [Deployment Requirements](https://github.com/portworx/px-lite/#requirements-and-limitations), you can use physical servers, another favorite public cloud, or virtual machines.

 Once this installation is complete, you can continue with walk-throughs for
 * [Cassandra storage volumes on PX-Lite](https://github.com/portworx/px-lite/blob/master/cassandra-guide.md)
 * [Registry high-availability on PX-Lite](https://github.com/portworx/px-lite/blob/master/registry-guide.md)

 ## Prerequisites
 PX-Lite requires a server with storage devices, Docker 1.10, and use of a key-value store for the cluster configuration.
+This guide uses Ubuntu as the OS.
+For RedHat, see [this guide](https://github.com/portworx/px-lite/blob/master/rhel72_setup.md) for Docker setup with RedHat, including configuring systemd.

 ### Step 1: Launch Servers
 First, we create three servers in AWS, using: